Our Hot Yoga Instructors

 Debby has been a hot yoga instructor in and around Washington, D.C. since 2003.
 She is trained in Bikram and Vinyasa styles of yoga, and is grateful for all the teachers she has studied under.
 Debby believes in yoga as a therapy to heal the body from injury and chronic disease, and to heal the mind from stress and anxiety.
 She motivates students to find greater awareness, presence and a deeper acceptance of themselves on their mat, so they can find more joy and satisfaction off their mat.
 Debby is honored to be able to share the gift of yoga with so many people.

+Maggie is a dedicated yogi and guiding force at Haute Bodhi Hot Yoga.
+She assumed the role of owner and community steward in 2016 and has brought many exciting new classes, workshops and instructors to Haute Bodhi.
 Maggie started practicing Bikram Yoga in 2009 at the urging of many friends who promised that the practice could alleviate the pain she experienced in her knees and back.
 The practice quickly began to change her body and mind, and only two, short years later, with healthy, knees and back, she headed to LA for Bikram Yoga Teacher Training.
 The intensive 500-Hour certification was a challenge that allowed her to delve deeper into her practice, and also begin to let go of many emotional blocks she had held onto since childhood.
 Maggie has been teaching Bikram Yoga consistently since 2011.
 In 2015, Maggie began a new yoga journey and became Bhakti Flow certified with her teacher Gopa Rusty Wells.
 She continues to train with Rusty and the Bhakti Flow family.
+Always open to learning new movement modalities, Maggie certified in Inferno Hot Pilates in 2016 and Buti Yoga in 2017.
 Maggie is approachable and a great listener.
-Having experienced miraculous healing through yoga, she can easily relate to many types of ailments and pain.
+Having experienced miraculous healing through yoga, she can easily relate to many types of physical and emotional trauma.
 Feel free to reach out to Maggie, as she is always happy to assist you on your yogic path.

 A series of unfortunate events led Shadia to her yoga journey in 2013.
 After losing her job, she was hired at a Bikram Studio (Pure Om) to work the front desk.
 Having never done Bikram before, she pushed herself into a 30-day challenge and was forever changed.
 Shadia attended Sterling Teacher training in the fall of 2015 (while pregnant!!) and now currently holds five more certifications, including Pure Power, Hot Pilates, Hot Barre and BUTI Yoga.
 A lover of music, theatre, bad decisions and whiskey, Shadia loves nothing more than to dance and laugh.
 At home, she has fun spending time with her life partner, Jesse, and their hellaciously adorable little girl, Lailani.